Forests & Fire

 Visit American Forests’ Action Center to send pre-written letters to Congress and other representatives to support sound wildfire policy.
 Letters available now include:

 - Asking Congress to support the Collaborative Forest Landscape Restoration program, which restores forests and reduces fire risk in U.S. communities.

 Forest Fire News from our Loose Leaf blog

-You don’t have to be a genius to know that wildfires can be very harmful.
+By Katrina Marland You don’t have to be a genius to know that wildfires can be very harmful.
 But we usually think of that damage as being contained to the forest or other areas physically touched by the fires.
 In reality, the consequences of a wildfire spread far beyond the reach of the flames.
 Effects of wildfires can be found in the soil, the watershed, the populations of flora and fauna, and more.
-A new study is helping to quantify that damage in a differe...
+A new study is helping to quantify that...
 (Read More)

 by Amanda Tai

 2011 was a record year for wildfires.
 Extreme drought conditions plagued the southwestern U.S. across Texas, Oklahoma, New Mexico and Arizona.
 The heat and dryness not only interfered with crops and livestock, but also caused one of the longest and most intense wildfire seasons ever.
 Texas, Arizona and New Mexico saw their biggest wildfires on record this past year.
 Over the years, forest managers have used various methods to reduce the risk ...
 (Read More)